combogenomics/MeStudio/README.md

 ```
 chmod +x install
 ```
-Then you can simply install it with the following command:
+Then you can install it with the following command:
 ```
 sudo ./install
 ```